-Exemptions to the above are if using the phone to make payment at the canteen or for medical purposes.
+Exemptions to the above are if using the phone for medical purposes.

 - All Students are prohibited from using their mobile phones to listen to music.
 Students are able to load "itunes" or its equivalent, onto their laptops.
 The IT department will assist with this process. - All parents are urged not to contact students, or make arrangements to leave messages at a certain time, or ask students to call home, at any time during school hours.
 This leads to students having to contravene the ICT Procedure, which has real implications for all students. - As is standard practice, it is preferable that all communication from, and to students, is through the College front office.
 For their own safety, a student who is unwell should report to the College nurse/front office, instead of texting this information to parents.
-The College asks that parents do not respond to texts from their student, if this is at all possible, but instead parents are encouraged to contact the front office, if there is a concern. - Should a student need to contact home or deal with some other emergency, he/she is able to take the mobile phone to the front office, or to the Head of Year office, where the call is able to be made with impunity. - The College relies on all parents to support our policies and make appropriate choices with regard to the management and appropriate use of technology.
+The College asks that parents do not respond to texts from their student, if this is at all possible, but instead parents are encouraged to contact the front office, if there is a concern. - Should a student need to contact home or deal with some other emergency, he/she is able to take the mobile phone to the front office, or to the Head of Year office, where the call is able to be made with impunity. - Mobile phones cannot be used for contactless payment for items purchased in the cafeteria.
+Acceptable methods of payment include student cards, physical bank cards and cash.

-- The College takes no responsibility for damage or loss of personal electronic devices and phones if they are brought to school or used (with permission) on a school excursion or activity. - Students are NOT permitted to use their mobile phones at College carnivals, unless permission is sought from a teacher or they are being used (with permission) to communicate with their parents.
+- The College relies on all parents to support our policies and make appropriate choices with regard to the management and appropriate use of technology. - The College takes no responsibility for damage or loss of personal electronic devices and phones if they are brought to school or used (with permission) on a school excursion or activity. - Students are NOT permitted to use their mobile phones at College carnivals, unless permission is sought from a teacher or they are being used (with permission) to communicate with their parents.